JuliaSparse/Pardiso.jl/README.md

 set_perm(ps, perm) # Perm is a Vector{Integer}
 ```

-### PARDISO checkers (5.0 only)
+### Matrix and vector checkers

-PARDISO comes with a few matrix and vector checkers to check the consistency and integrity of the input data.
+PARDISO 5.0 comes with a few matrix and vector checkers to check the consistency and integrity of the input data.
 These can be called with the functions:

 ```julia
 printstats(ps, A, B)
 checkmatrix(ps, A, B)
 checkvec(B)
 ```

+In MKL PARDISO this is instead done by setting `IPARM[27]` to 1 before calling `pardiso`.

 ### Potential "gotchas"